 • Statement of the Problem and Research Questions.
-This section should address the need for research in the area of study.
-Applicants should discuss current gaps in data, research, and knowledge.
-As part of this discussion, applicants should present a review of the literature and discuss previous research relevant to these problems.
+The statement of the problem should address the need for research in this area.
+Applicants should discuss current gaps in data, research, and knowledge, including those for particular justice sectors, for certain populations, and to answer questions relevant to current policy and practice needs and public interests.
+As part of this discussion, applicants should present a review of previous literature and discuss previous research related to these problems.

-This section should identify the proposed research questions and discuss the purpose, goals, and objectives of the proposed project.
-The relevance of the proposed research to criminal justice in the United States should be clearly articulated, as well as the potential significance of the proposed research to the particular field of study.
+This section should also identify the proposed research questions and discuss the purpose, goals, and objectives of the proposed project.

-• Project Design and Implementation.
-Applicants should provide a detailed description of the analytical methods that will be used to address the research questions.
-Design elements should follow directly from the project's goals and objectives.
-Applicants should describe the data acquisition methodology in detail and demonstrate the validity and relevance of the data to be collected.
-Applicants should justify the methods of data analysis planned, address the feasibility of the project overall, speculate on potential challenges that may arise, and discuss plans to mitigate difficulties that may be encountered.
+- Project Design and Implementation.
+Applicants should provide a detailed description of the strategies to implement this research project and address the research questions.
+Design elements should follow directly from the research project's goals and objectives and address the program-specific information noted on page 5.
+Applicants should describe the research methodology in detail and demonstrate the validity and usefulness of the data they will collect.
+Applicants should consider the rigor and soundness of the methodology and analytical and technical approaches for the proposed research and address the feasibility of the proposed project and potential challenges or problems in carrying out the activities. - Potential Impact.
+Applicants should describe the potential impact of the research and how it may inform or improve criminal or juvenile justice-related policy, practice, or theory in the United States.

-This section should include a discussion of the deliverables, including planned scholarly products and a plan for dissemination to appropriate audiences.
-Applicants should also identify plans, if appropriate, to make the results available to interested criminal justice practitioners and policymakers in a form that is readily accessible and useful to them.
+The discussion of impact should include a discussion of the deliverables, including planned scholarly products indicated in the program-specific information [page 5] and a plan for dissemination to appropriate audiences.
+Applicants should identify plans to produce or make available to broader interested practitioners and policy makers in a form that is designed to be readily accessible and useful to them.